 With the traffic jam in Nairobi, it is great to have something constructive to do when in traffic, rather than losing half your life in the traffic.
 I know I have done a great deal of reading and even revised for exams in Uhuru Highway’s stand-still traffic.
 In addition to listening to music while in traffic, why not try audiobooks and podcasts?
 You will learn so much and each morning and evening will be a step towards your self-education.
 You will slowly improve yourself and save time since we really don’t have time to do all the wonderful things we should be doing in this life.

 Audiobooks are a great lullaby

 This is so true.
 Have you ever been so tired but you can’t seem to fall asleep?
 Sometimes I am so tired to read a book before bed and I just play an audiobook.
 Before I know it, I am drifting to sleep and I would have to repeat the chapter the following day though the audiobook served its purpose of making me fall asleep.
 Sleep is really important for everyone and if we can find a way to fall asleep as soon as we get to bed, we would always have very productive days.
-In his book The 4 Hour Workweek, Tim Ferriss recommends reading fiction before falling asleep as it has a relaxing element to it.
+In his book The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich, Tim Ferriss recommends reading fiction before falling asleep as it has a relaxing element to it.
 I current have the adventures of Sherlock Holmes by my bedside.
 I am also listening to Thinking, Fast and Slow, Daniel Kahnemann.
 What are you reading?